Clarkson-Applied-Data-Science/2025_ia651_ayele_ayele/README.md

 #### ARIMA

 The Autoregressive Integrated Moving Average (ARIMA) is well-suited for forecasting continuous time series data.
-In our case, to align with ARIMA's requirements, we modified the target variable from the categorical signal (Buy, Sell, Hold) to a continuous variable, future_return.
+In our case, to align with ARIMA's requirements, we used the target variable future_return a continous variable.
 This allows ARIMA to forecast future returns, which can then be interpreted indirectly to inform Buy, Sell, or Hold decisions based on thresholds or strategy rules.

 **Confusion Matrix**